-ERM or rotary vibration motors are rotary motors with attached eccentric mass at a fixed amplitude.
-As current is supplied to the motor, it spins up and vibration is created as the eccentric mass is rotates.
+ERM motors are rotary motors with attached eccentric mass at a fixed amplitude.
+As current is supplied to the motor, it spins up and vibration is created as the eccentric mass rotates.

-These motors have highly variable performance between units, over the life of a battery, and over the life of a device and they tend to wear out rapidly.
+These motors have highly variable performance between units, over the life of a battery, and over the life of a device and they tend to wear out quickly.

-Linear Resonating Actuators are small actuators which are run at a single-resonant frequency with little power and a single-axis of operation.
+Linear Resonating Actuators are small actuators which are run at a single very high frequency with little power and a single-axis of operation.
 They require an expensive third-party driver chip to remain in resonance.
 These actuators have high costs and limited performance.

 Vibration motors and actuators are only part of a solution.
-To drive a vibration motor, a circuit must be created to drive the motor and to protect the other components on the circuit from reverse EMF and other issues caused by the actuator.
-Brushed motors may use simple circuits but brushless motors, like LRAs, require an expensive motor driver or feedback-based based driver.
+To drive a vibration motor, a drive circuit must be created.
+Brushed motors may use simple circuits that turn DC current on and off, but brushless motors like LRAs require an expensive feedback-based motor driver.